coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/satoshi-plus-consensus/DPoS.md

 ## Step by Step Process

 1. **Staking CORE Tokens:** CORE token holders decide to participate in network security by staking their tokens.
+The minimum staking requirement is 1 CORE token.

 2. **Delegating to Validators:** Token holders delegate their staked CORE tokens to a chosen validator, assisting their hybrid score in the validator election process.